noodles8436/THE-CROSS/README.md

 3. ### Setting Crosswalk & Car Lane Area
-   1. At the bottom right of the program screen, find the area you want and click the area setting button.
+   1. At the bottom right of the program screen, find the area you want and click on the area setting button.
-   2. When clicking the button, wait for the real-time camera image to be displayed in the window window that pops up.
+   2. When clicking on the button, wait for the real-time camera image to be displayed in the windo that pops up.
-   3. When the real-time camerua image is displayed in the pop-up window window, click four spots on the screen to set a square-shaped area.
+   3. When the real-time camera image is displayed in the pop-up window, click on the four spots on the screen to set a square-shaped area.
-   4. If you click more than four spots, the four spots you clicked before will be removed, and you can reset the square-shaped area by clicking the spots again.
+   4. If you click more than four spots, the four spots you clicked before will be removed, and you can reset the square-shaped area by clicking on the spots again.
-   5. To save, press the keyboard "Q" key to save it.
+   5. To save, press the keyboard "Q" key.

 4. ### Setting the value of time increase or decrease.
    1. Change the several values that exist in the lower left to the desired values.